microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

                                   --releaseGroup.
   --packages                      Run on all independent packages in the repo.
 Cannot be used with --all, --dir, or
                                   --releaseGroup.
   --releaseGroupRoot=<option>...
 Run on the root package of the specified release groups.
-Cannot be used with --all,
+This does not include any
-                                  --dir, or --packages.
+                                  child packages within the release group.
+To include those, use the --releaseGroup argument.
+Cannot be used with --all, --dir, or --packages.
                                   <options: client|server|azure|build-tools|gitrest|historian|all>

 LOGGING FLAGS